 There is a lot of competition between municipalities in Murcia, and some of the displays are fantastic, like this one from Santiago de la Ribera, taken January 6th 2015.

 Larger Belénes will include a cagón, which has several (not always nice!) translations.
 Broadly speaking, it is a wimp or ‘chicken’, included to remind us that Jesús accepts all people, no matter who they are.
 The cagón is usually hidden amongst the other figures and can be a challenge to spot!

 Christmas Eve, or Nochebuena, is a time to celebrate with family and people will come from far and wide to eat huge meals and chat and play games until the early hours of Christmas Day.
 Traditional sweets are eaten for pudding on Christmas Eve including turrones; nougat with honey, sugar, eggs and nuts in a large rectangular bar, and polvorón and mantecados; soft, crumbly shortbread mostly produced in Andalusia.

 After dinner, many families attend a midnight Mass called “Misa del Gallo” (Mass of the rooster).
 After Mass, you are able to kiss the statue of baby Jesús and gather to sing villancicos – Christmas carols.

 Los Reyes Magos bring gifts to the children at our local primary school just before the end of the Christmas term, and return in large parades known as the “Cabalgata de los Reyes Magos” (the Three Kings Cavalcade) on the night of January 5th.
-For a real sense of the level of noise and the atmosphere of these parades, which happen in almost every town across Spain, watch this video which shows the parade in Granada on January 5th 2015.
+For a real sense of the level of noise and the atmosphere of these parades, which happen in almost every town across Spain, watch this video:

 Children write notes to the Reyes Magos before Christmas, and usually only ask for something small.
 January 6th is Epiphany Day, or El día de los Reyes (The Day of the Kings).